coolblu/auto_fish/README.md

 ## Overview

-This project is an automation script designed to fish automatically in Minecraft by detecting on-screen text using Tesseract OCR (Optical Character Recognition).
+This project is an automation script designed to fish automatically in Minecraft by detecting on-screen subtitles using Tesseract OCR (Optical Character Recognition).
 It uses various Python libraries such as `pytesseract`, `pyautogui`, `opencv-python`, and `tkinter` to create a GUI, capture screen regions, detect specific text (like "Fish"), and simulate mouse clicks to automate the fishing process.

 ## Features